Discover more from Freedom Rings

 Senator Grassley, a Congressional warrior, is looking into potential Biden corruption.
 FBI whistleblowers have recently come forward with information regarding substantial impartiality in the FBI's ongoing investigation of the President's son and his foreign dealings, including China.

-Then there was the biggest IPO in history, Alibaba
+Then came the biggest IPO in history, Alibaba

-On July 7, 2014, an email exchange from Biden's laptop titled Heads Up referenced an inquiry from the Wall Street Journal, about their new investment fund making an investment in Alibaba pre-IPO.
-It is unknown whether the Biden fund invested in Alibaba , but the entire email exchange appeared to be fraught with anxiety.
+On July 7, 2014, an email exchange from Biden's laptop titled Heads Up referenced an inquiry from the Wall Street Journal, about Biden’s new investment fund making an investment in Alibaba pre-IPO.
+It is unknown whether the Biden fund invested in Alibaba, but the entire email exchange appeared to be fraught with anxiety.

 Biden and Archer’s new China investment funds was so unusual from how the CCP typically restricted foreign investment that the Wall Street Journal did run the story on July 10, 2014.
 But somehow no one in Washington knew what was transpiring.